amalia03/Project-crRNA-tracker/README.md

     Trout Site:
     TTCC TCCCCTCCAAAACCCCCGTC

-Therefore when comparting the two sequences,we want to find a site that has:
+Therefore when comparing the two sequences, we want to find a site that has:

 -The correct PAM site structure.
--A guide RNA that is different enough so as, if the PAM site is misidentified, the crRNA wont bind to the other site\
+-A guide RNA that is different enough so as, if the PAM site is misidentified, the crRNA will not bind to the other sites.
-.

 So the short version of the steps we take to do this goes as follows.

 1. Download the two files containing the complete mitochondrion sequence.
 2. With the species of interest, identify all sequences that are potential crRNA sites, isolate and index them.
 3. Do a local alignment between the crRNA sequences and the mitochondrial genome of the compared species.
-4. Find which is the lowest level of similarity between the aligned forms (out of 20) and select those sequences.
+4. Find which has the lowest level of similarity between the aligned forms (out of 20) and select those sequences.
-   *might also be useful to make sure that the two sequences belong to the same gene region, just to make sure we ar\
-e looking at the same site.
+   (might also be useful to ensure that the two sequences belong to the same gene region, just to make sure that we are looking at the same site.)
-5. For one extra safety step, if there are more than one sites that have the same level of similarity, look at the P\
-AM sites of these sequences and select for the ones that are not initiated by a PAM site.
+5. For one extra safety step, if there are more than one sites that have the same level of similarity, look at the PAM sites of these sequences and select for the ones that are not initiated by a PAM site.

 =======
 **The pipeline (at some point I will compile everything together)**